jez/blog/_posts/2022-12-31-rss-after-one-week.md

 I installed [NetNewsWire] on iOS after ~10 minutes of research and started filling up my feeds.
-I couldn't get it to behave like I wanted, so I [filed an issue] and looked for something else.[^oss] (Though I will say: the rest of the client was plain and simple, which I really liked.
-I think if it weren't for this one problem I would have had no complaints here.)
+I couldn't get it to behave like I wanted, so I [filed an issue] and looked for something else.[^oss] The rest of the client was plain and simple, which I really liked.
+I think if it weren't for this one problem I would have had no complaints here.

 [^oss]:
-  I will say, it was neat that I could file an issue in the first place.
+  {-} I will say, it was neat that I could file an issue in the first place.

 [NetNewsWire]: https://netnewswire.com/
 [filed an issue]: https://github.com/Ranchero-Software/NetNewsWire/issues/3791